MerginMaps/docs/src/misc/write-docs/index.md

 # Write Documentation

 Thank you for your interest in helping out with writing [<MainPlatformName /> Documentation](https://merginmaps.com/docs).
-The documentation framework is based on [VuePress](https://vuepress.vuejs.org/) and we welcome any contributions as <GitHubRepo id="MerginMaps/docs/pulls" desc="GitHub Pull Requests" />.
-If you are unsure how to contribute of what tasks are best to start with, join us on our [community chat](https://merginmaps.com/community/join) and ask in the `#dev` channel.
+The documentation framework is based on [VitePress](https://vitepress.dev/).
+We welcome any contributions as <GitHubRepo id="MerginMaps/docs/pulls" desc="GitHub Pull Requests" />.
+If you are unsure how to contribute or what tasks are best to start with, join us on our [community chat](https://merginmaps.com/community/join) and ask in the `#dev` channel.
 We are happy to get you up to speed!

-The version of the documentation you see on [<MainPlatformName /> Documentation](https://merginmaps.com/docs) is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" /> on main branch.
-The latest commit on main branch can be seen on [<MainPlatformName /> Staging Documentation](https://dev.merginmaps.com/docs).
+The version of the documentation you see on [<MainPlatformName /> Documentation](https://merginmaps.com/docs) is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" /> on the main branch.
+The latest commit on the main branch can be seen on [<MainPlatformName /> Staging Documentation](https://dev.merginmaps.com/docs).

 [[toc]]

-## Quick Start
+## Quick start

-If you are about to do only *a tiny change* in the documentation, you can skip this section and fast track to section [for doing small modifications](#how-to-fix-typo-in-the-documentation).
+If you are about to do only *a tiny change* in the documentation, you can skip this section and fast track to the instructions for [fixing a typo or doing small modifications](#how-to-fix-typo-in-the-documentation) in the docs.

 If you are a (web) *developer*, you can skip all and just look at <GitHubRepo id="MerginMaps/docs" desc="Mergin Maps README" />.

-Otherwise, it is better to run the local development on your machine.
-The similar steps as described can be done on (almost) any operation system with slight modifications (e.g. using brew or apt on macOS or Linux for installation)
+Otherwise, it is best to run the local development on your machine.
+The similar steps as described can be done on (almost) any operation system with slight modifications (e.g. using `brew` or `apt` on macOS or Linux for installation).

-If you are not part of the <MainPlatformName /> core documentation team, you will need to work with [fork](#when-fork-is-needed).
-Follow the instructions in the section instead.
-We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community chat](https://merginmaps.com/community/join)
+If you are not a part of the <MainPlatformName /> core documentation team, you will need to work with a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+Follow the instructions in the section [When fork is needed](#when-fork-is-needed).
+We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community chat](https://merginmaps.com/community/join).

-### Prepare Local Repository
+### Prepare local repository

-As requirement, you need to <GitHubRepo id="git-guides/install-git" desc="install git" />.
+As a requirement, you need to <GitHubRepo id="git-guides/install-git" desc="install git" />.

-Once installed, open command line/terminal and clone the repository locally (you can use http or SSH)
+Once installed, open command line/terminal and clone the repository locally (you can use HTTP or SSH)

 ```
 cd MyProjects
 git clone git@github.com:MerginMaps/docs.git
 ```

-### Start Local Server
+### Start local server

-To be able to see your changes interactively, you should start local VuePress server, and as requirement, you need to [install  yarn](https://yarnpkg.com/getting-started/install).
+To be able to see your changes interactively, you have to run a local VitePress server.
+Also, you need to [install yarn](https://yarnpkg.com/getting-started/install).

-Once installed you can proceed by first installation of all dependent packages and following by start of the server:
+Once installed, you can proceed by installing all dependent packages and starting the server:

 ```
 cd MerginMaps/docs